SuzanneNL/clouds-memory-game/README.md

 I was inspired by the website of the [Cloud Appreciation Society](https://cloudappreciationsociety.org/).

 I received advice and encouragement from:
-- Thomas;
+- Thomas
-- Friends and family;
+- Friends and family
-- Seun Owonikoko;
+- Seun Owonikoko
-- Mark Gulliver;
+- Mark Gulliver
-- Code Institute.
+- Code Institute